mia-platform/console-mcp-server/docs/30_examples.md

 # Examples

-Here you can see some propmts that you can ask to the `mcp-server`
+Here you can see some propmts that you can ask to the `mcp-server`.

-Configuration changes:
+Remember to change the values inside the curly braces `{}` with your specific information.

 ```txt
 In {projectName} project, create an endpoint /foo which exposes the service with name echo and docker image
 davidebianchi/echo-service.
 If the service not exists, create it.
 ```

-E2E:

 ```txt
 Create a Mia-Platform project named "MCP Tester".
 After the project creation, add resources to create an e-commerce for selling items.